 Virtual currency is not legal tender in any jurisdiction, but there are tax consequences to converting virtual currency into real currency or using virtual currency to pay for goods and services.
 For federal tax purposes, virtual currency is treated as property, and the tax principles applicable to property transactions apply to virtual currency transactions.

 Thus, a taxpayer receiving virtual currency as payment for goods or services must report the fair market value of the currency received in their gross income.
-Likewise the payer must report the payment on a tax document such as Form 1099-MISC, if the amount is $600 or more, or if considered wages on Form W-2.
+Likewise the payer must report the payment on a tax document such as Form 1099-B, Form 1099-MISC (if the amount is $600 or more), or Form W-2 if considered wages.
 Additionally, a taxpayer who mines virtual currency in order to make a profit may be deemed to be operating "a trade or business" and thus will be considered self-employed, requiring the payment of self-employment tax.

 When trading virtual currency, whether or not a gain or loss is classified as a capital gain or loss or an ordinary gain or loss depends on whether the virtual currency is considered a capital asset, e.g., stocks, bonds, or investments; or other than a capital asset, e.g., inventory held for sale to customers.

 Beginning in tax year 2019, the Form 1040 Schedule 1 includes a new question: "At any time during 2019, did you receive, sell, send, exchange, or otherwise acquire any financial interest in any virtual currency?"
+In 2020 this question was moved to the top of Form 1040, evincing its importance to the IRS.
 In TaxSlayer Pro, this question is asked in the tax return (Form 1040) here:

 - Personal Information